Skip to main content

 • Lie on a flat, smooth surface on your abdomen.

-• Place a pillow under your abdomen.
+• Place a pillow under your stomach.
 The pillow must align with your hips.

 • Bend a knee straight while keeping your body relaxed.